Foxy’s Proper Pub

 Before continuing the tour, I got myself a glass of Guinness.
 Fun fact: Did you know the proper pour for Guinness is 119 seconds?

 As we continued the tour, we ventured upstairs where the spaces were more intimate.
 Benjamin shared that many of the furniture pieces are vintage.
 They wanted to put an old-world feel while remaining modern.
-I was reminded of a renovated DUMBO industrial warehouse which I swoon for.
+It reminded me of a renovated DUMBO industrial warehouse which I swoon for.

 Foxy’s beauty continued to amaze.
 As we stepped outside I was greeted to a balcony area adorned with plush sofas and a beautiful courtyard that is dog friendly.